 Yes.
-The organization must charge sales tax unless the sales are specifically exempt by North Carolina statutes (see response to number 15).
-If the organization is liable for collecting sales or use tax, the organization must register with the Department of Revenue for sales and use tax purposes.
+The organization must charge sales and use tax unless the sales are specifically exempt by North Carolina statutes (see response to number 15).
+If the organization is liable for collecting sales and use tax, the organization must register with the Department of Revenue for sales and use tax purposes.